 Introductory study and application of social work roles and skills in preparation for practice.

-This paper prepares students for their fieldwork placements.
-The goals of this professional practice paper are based on learning basic interpersonal skills that will assist students to engage purposefully with the clientele of social services.
-This means assisting students to understand and apply a range of social work skills in different social service contexts.
+This paper prepares students for fieldwork placements.
+The goals of this professional practice paper are based on learning basic interpersonal skills.
+This will assist students to engage purposefully with the clientele of social services.
+This involves assisting students to understand and apply a range of social work skills in different social service contexts.

 |Paper title||Introduction to Professional Practice|